kelunik/kelunik.github.io/_posts/2015-11-22-namecheap-ssl.md

 > Short lifetimes – Free certs have 90-day lifetimes, standard.
 Though future automation may eliminate the need to renew every 90 days, short lifetimes will always mean more potential points of failure.

-This is totally wrong and currently only specific to LE.
-Other CAs offering free certificates do issue one year certificates like [StartSSL](http://www.startssl.com/) or [WoSign](http://www.wosign.com/english/freessl.htm).
+This is totally wrong.
+LE does this, but other CAs offer free one year certificates like [StartSSL](http://www.startssl.com/) or [WoSign](http://www.wosign.com/english/freessl.htm).

 > No wildcards – Free certificates secure single domains only.
 They cannot secure multiple subdomains of a domain.